 Shotgun: which choke?

-Choke bore in mm:
+Choke constriction in mm:

-Barrel Constriction | Lead shot | Steel shot |
+Barrel constriction | Lead shot | Steel shot |

 0.000 mm | Cylinder | Skeet |

-0,125 mm | Skeet (sk) | ¼ choke |
+0.125 mm | Skeet (sk) | ¼ choke |

 0.250 mm | ¼ choke (quarter choke) | ½ choke |